lifaon74/observables/examples/05-more-details-about-finite-state-observable.md

   .activate();
 ```

-**WARN:** This example is not optimized at all, do not use directly, instead `FromIterableObservable` should be used.
+**WARN:** This example is not optimized at all, do not use directly, instead use `FromIterableObservable`.
 ```ts
 new FromIterableObservable<number>([0, 1, 2, 3], { mode: 'cache' })
   .addListener('next', (value: number) => {